 All our associates work out individual solutions every day which are oriented with the highest degree of care and considering the relevant details to the special concerns of our international clients.

 We gladly give you an insight into our activities.
 Our areas of expertise can be found in the menu point “work areas”.
 Here you can get an overview of our wide, daily growing experience in various industries.

 In addition to traditional legal advising in matters of commercial law we are regularly charged with representation before national courts and authorities.
-The conduct of proceedings through the instances in civil law matters as well as in administrative and constitutional law matters is part of our daily work.
-The menu point "Litigation" contains further information on the conduct of proceedings and also gives insight into our services before international arbitral tribunals.
+The conduct of proceedings through the instances in civil law matters, in administrative and constitutional law matters as well as before international courts of arbitration is part of our daily work.

 Newsletter Sign Up

 You can sign up here for the newsletter, which will inform you about selected news in the areas of our expertise.
 You can receive the newsletter via email or by mail.